Start your journey

 Every online activity requires energy, thus contributing to our carbon footprint.

-One hour of streaming can emit up to 1kg of CO2e
+One hour of video streaming can emit up to 1 kg of CO₂e, depending on the device and the energy mix.
+Source: Carbon Trust

 How much do e-mails pollute?

-Not all emails are equal in terms of CO2 emissions.
+Not all emails are equal in terms of CO₂ equivalent.

-Even small actions, like reducing unnecessary emails, can help decrease digital carbon footprint.
+Even small actions, such as reducing the number of unnecessary emails sent, can help lower our digital carbon footprint.

-55% of consumers believe that brands play a more important role than governments in creating a better future.
+58% of consumers believe that brands are more influential than governments in shaping a better future.

 Websites of the future